 As you may know, I lost my grandpa earlier this year in February.
 Before the pandemic, this, hit me hard.
-We were close.
-Some of my best memories are of our quiet walks in the timber, as he called it, where I learned the names and traits of everything he showed me.
+We were so close.
+Some of my best memories are of our quiet walks in the timber, as he called it, where I learned the names and traits of every plant and creature that he showed me.

 Still, in the mornings, before I open my eyes, when I hear a birdsong, I can picture its composer in my mind, and I think of this (and other things like it) as his gift to me.

 I moved to North Carolina this fall, to live out the pandemic and beyond, among the mountains, ocean, and trees.
 I have spent the past couple months hunting for a place of my own, but try as I might, nothing felt like home until recently.

 The area is heavily wooded, which I love, but I’m always getting turned around, and on one such turn-around, I came upon a pretty place surrounded by tall pines and got a good feeling like this was the place to be.
 It was dark then though, so I didn’t learn the neighborhood, and could not find my way back from memory.

 Now, I will spare you the bizarre and boring details of how I found myself displaced the day before Christmas Eve, but I scrambled, scoured listings, and booked a dingy room in an old motel nearby.